Neptunians/uiuctf-2021-yana/README.md

 The "only-if-cached" mode can only be used if the request's mode is "same-origin".
 Cached redirects will be followed if the request's redirect property is "follow" and the redirects do not violate the "same-origin" mode.
 ```

 So I couldn't use only-if-cached to fetch from a different subdomain.
-I took the exact error message above in my face.
+I took the exact error message above in my face, when testing locally.

 ## Side-channel attack

 The caching idea was still good.
-If the y.png is on the cache, loading it wouldn't be at least faster?
+If the y.png is on the cache, loading it wouldn't be at least a little faster?

 It's an easy test on the hipothesis.
 Let's check 2 things:
-* After loading the iframe with a obsviously-non-flag substring (#XXXXX), how long it takes to load the y.png?
+* After loading the iframe with an obsviously-non-flag substring (#XXXXX), how long it takes to load the y.png?
-* After loading the iframe with a obsviously-flag substring (#uiuctf), how long it takes to load the y.png?
+* After loading the iframe with an obsviously-flag substring (#uiuctf), how long it takes to load the y.png?

 Another important thing: since we're counting on the cache, we need a fresh browser instance, empty-cached, on each check.